bioexcel/bioexcel-exascale-co-design-benchmarks/README.md

 * a version of GROMACS containing a benchmark tool of ...
 TODO KTH
 * a GROMACS N-body kernel microbenchmark ...
 TODO KTH
 * a script to illustrate HADDOCK I/O usage ...
 TODO UU
-* inputs for CP2K to do ...
-TODO EPCC
+* a CP2K QM/MM kernel benchmark (code + input data)
+* a set of CP2K whole-application inputs on which the kernel benchmark was based

-Further details are foudn in the respective subfolders.
+Further details are found in the respective subfolders.

 Feedback and suggestions for further collaboration are warmly invited and are best directed to the maintainers named in the respective